ProjecticumDataScience/AOP-Evidence-Scorer/README.md

 ### Weight of Evidence (WoE)

-The project also performs **Weight of Evidence (WoE) analysis** for each KER, summarizing and scoring the strength of the evidence (high / moderate / low) based on reproducibility, consistency, and relevance of the supporting data.
+This project includes Weight of Evidence (WoE) analysis for each KER.
+Evidence strength is scored **high / moderate / low** based on reproducibility, consistency, and relevance of the supporting studies.
-In practical terms:
-For each connection (Key Event Relationship, KER), publications, experiments, and observations are gathered.
-The quality of this data is assessed: how representative, consistent, and reproducible it is.
-A confidence level is assigned (high / moderate / low).
----

 ##  Table of Contents